 Worth Exploring Michigan Lighthouses on Lake Huron

-• Sturgeon Point – yet another one of the tall, round lighthouses with the keeper’s house attached, located on Lake Huron, few miles north of Harrisville.
+- Sturgeon Point – yet another one of the tall, round lighthouses with the keeper’s house attached, located on Lake Huron, a few miles north of Harrisville.
 The lighthouse is open to the public in season.
 Visit Alpena – Sturgeon Point Lighthouse

-• Old Presque Isle – is located on southern end of Presque Isle in Northern Michigan.
+- Old Presque Isle – is located on the southern end of Presque Isle in Northern Michigan.
 It is round, but not tall, at only 30 feet.
 Old Presque Isle Light is one of the older lighthouses.
 It was built in 1840.
-However, when open, you can climb the stair to the top.
-Additionally, there are few other attractions on the grounds, like the Lansing old city hall bell.
+However, when open, you can climb the stairs to the top.
+Additionally, there are a few other attractions on the grounds, like the Lansing old city hall bell.
 Presque Isle Township Museum Society – The Lighthouses at Presque Isle

-• New Presque Isle – located in the northern part of Presque Isle.
-The lighthouse it s typical tall, round structure with the attached keeper’s house.
+- New Presque Isle – located in the northern part of Presque Isle.
+The lighthouse is a typical tall, round structure with an attached keeper’s house.
 In season, you can climb to the top.
 There is also a museum.
 Presque Isle Township Museum Society – The Lighthouses at Presque Isle

 Worth Exploring Michigan Lighthouses on Lake Michigan

-• McGulpin Point – located in Mackinaw City, 3 miles west of Fort Michilimackinac.
+- McGulpin Point – located in Mackinaw City, 3 miles west of Fort Michilimackinac.
 It is not a typical tall tower lighthouse, instead, it is a short, hexagonal tower extending out of a keeper’s house.
-It is open to public in warm season.
+It is open to the public in the warm season.
 McGulpin Point

-• Point Betsie Lighthouse – located few miles north of Frankfort.
-This lighthouse is a stocky, round tower with a building next to it, and few more nearby.
+- Point Betsie Lighthouse – located a few miles north of Frankfort.
+This lighthouse is a stocky, round tower with a building next to it, and a few more nearby.
 The lighthouse can be toured in season.
 You can also stay in the keeper’s quarters overnight, but it’s NOT cheap!
 Point Betsie Lighthouse

-• Big Sable Point – located few miles north of Ludington in Ludington State Park.
+- Big Sable Point – located a few miles north of Ludington in Ludington State Park.
 You cannot get to the lighthouse by car.
 Instead, you need to hike for about 2 miles.
-The lighthouse is open to public in season.
+The lighthouse is open to the public in season.
 S.P.L.K.A. – Big Sable Point Lighthouse

-• Ludington North Breakwater Light – is located in Ludington.
-It is a short, stocky steel plated lighthouse located at the end of the a concrete pier that you can walk on.
+- Ludington North Breakwater Light – is located in Ludington.
+It is a short, stocky steel-plated lighthouse located at the end of the concrete pier that you can walk on.
 The lighthouse can be visited in season.
 S.P.L.K.A. – Ludington North Breakwater Light

-• Little Sable Point – located just south of Silver Lake State Park, it is a typical tall, round tower lighthouse, seated at the edge of beautiful beach.
-Open to visitors during warm season.
+- Little Sable Point – located just south of Silver Lake State Park, it is a typical tall, round tower lighthouse, seated at the edge of a beautiful beach.
+Open to visitors during the warm season.
 S.P.L.K.A. – Little Sable Point Lighthouse

 Worth Exploring Michigan Lighthouses on Lake Superior

-• Whitefish Point – located on the northeastern part of Upper Peninsula is not the original, but much modern tall steel structure, even though it was build in 1861.
+- Whitefish Point – located on the northeastern part of the Upper Peninsula is not the original, but a much modern tall steel structure, even though it was built in 1861.
 There also is an extensive Great Lakes Shipwreck Museum on the grounds.
 The lighthouse and the museum are open in season.
 Great Lakes Shipwreck Museum – Whitefish Point Light Station

-• Eagle Harbor Lighthouse and Museum – located in the northern part of Keweenaw Peninsula in Upper Peninsula of Michigan.
-This one is in a form of short hexagonal tower extending from a keeper’s house.
-In summer season, you can visit the lighthouse and museum.
+- Eagle Harbor Lighthouse and Museum – located in the northern part of Keweenaw Peninsula in the Upper Peninsula of Michigan.
+This one is in the form of a short hexagonal tower extending from a keeper’s house.
+In the summer season, you can visit the lighthouse and museum.
 Keweenaw County Historical Society – The Eagle Harbor Lighthouse

 Final Thoughts